AdobeDocs/experience-manager-learn.en/help/assets/deployment/multitenancy-concurrent-article-understand.md

 ## Introduction {#introduction}

-When multiple teams are deploying their code to the same AEM environments, there are practices they should follow to ensure that teams can work as independently as possible, without stepping on other teams’ toes.
+When multiple teams are deploying their code to the same AEM environments, there are practices they should follow to ensure that teams can work as independently as possible, without stepping on other teams' toes.
 Although they can never be fully eliminated, these techniques will minimize cross-team dependencies.
 For a concurrent development model to be successful, good communication between the development teams is critical.

 Additionally, when multiple development teams work on the same AEM environment, there is likely some degree of multi-tenancy at play.
 Much has been written on the practical considerations of attempting to support multiple tenants in an AEM environment, especially around the challenges faced when managing governance, operations, and development.
 This paper explores some of the technical challenges around implementing AEM in a multi-tenant environment, but many of these recommendations will apply to any organization with multiple development teams.